Going from strength to strength, Last Hounds' new single 'Bubbles' shows off the Brummie band's unique brand of crossover punk at its best.

 ‘Bubbles’ is about reaching a point in your life when you realise you’ve lived only having time to prioritise meaningless work simply to survive.
 When you’re young, you have big dreams and ambitions that the modern way of life simply crushes with no real hope of achieving your goals.

 Mikey got the idea from watching bubbles floating in the air and popping into nothing.
 We all live our lives in our own little bubbles.
 Sometimes we’re trapped in bubbles that aren’t healthy for us: toxic relationships, soul-destroying jobs, social isolation.
-But, as humans, we can often be terrified of change and scared to break free of our bubbles.
+But as humans we can often be terrified of change and scared to break free of our bubbles.

 ‘Bubbles’ is an anthem and a call to action.
 Have the confidence to force changes in yourself to forge a better life.
 As the chorus says, ‘Stand up and take what’s yours now.’

-Head Cave Tee 100% cotton graphic tshirtDamn straight.
 When and where did you record it?

-We recorded ‘Bubbles’ back in February [2023] with the award-winning Thomas ‘Mitch’ Mitchener at Broadfields Studio in Watford.
+We recorded back in February [2023] with the award-winning Thomas ‘Mitch’ Mitchener at Broadfields Studio in Watford.
 We worked with Mitch not only because he’s an absolute legend and recording wizard, but also he’s worked with such varied artists: Frank Carter & The Rattlesnakes, The Futureheads, Gallows, and Tyler, The Creator.

 For me personally, being a huge Gallows and Rattlesnakes fan, this was literally a dream come true!
 Gallows were and are a huge inspiration for me and have shaped the musician I am now.